ivan7237d/pipe-function/.github/README.md

 }
 ```

-This way a lens can be used in the traditional way, as in the below example of a reducer, but it can also be used to convert a `StateView` into another `StateView`, as demonstrated in the README for [`antiutils-react`](https://github.com/ivan7237d/antiutils-react), a package that provides glue between Antiutils and React.

-The library provides the following functions:
+The library provides the following utilities:

-- [`objectProp`](https://github.com/ivan7237d/antiutils/blob/master/src/internal/object/objectProp.ts): a lens to zoom in on an object's property.
+- [`objectProp`](https://github.com/ivan7237d/antiutils/blob/master/src/internal/object/objectProp.ts): returns a lens that zooms in on an object's property.

-- [`mapProp`](https://github.com/ivan7237d/antiutils/blob/master/src/internal/map/mapProp.ts): a lens to zoom in on a value stored in a `Map`.
+- [`mapProp`](https://github.com/ivan7237d/antiutils/blob/master/src/internal/map/mapProp.ts): returns a lens that zooms in on a value stored in a `Map` under a specific key.

-- [`setProp`](https://github.com/ivan7237d/antiutils/blob/master/src/internal/set/setProp.ts): a lens to zoom in on presence of an element in a `Set`.
+- [`setProp`](https://github.com/ivan7237d/antiutils/blob/master/src/internal/set/setProp.ts): returns a lens that zooms in on presence of an element in a `Set`.

 - [`rootView`](https://github.com/ivan7237d/antiutils/blob/master/src/internal/view/rootView.ts): a function that converts a `value` into a view `{ get: () => value, set: <identity function> }`.

-Usage example:
+Here is an example using `objectProp` and `rootView`:

 ```ts
 type State = { a: { b: string; c: string } };